top of page

 What Are the 3 Key Financial Statements?

 It is important to know the balance sheet, the income statement, and the cash flow statement.
+While these are the three key financial statements, some construction firms also use a fourth financial statement, the statement of shareholders' equity, for a more complete picture of the company's financial position.
 Each of these gives you a different picture of how your building business is doing financially.
-Let's look at each one more closely.

 1. The Balance Sheet in Construction Accounting